Florida Legislature

 The Florida Legislature is the legislature of the U.S. state of Florida.
-It is organized as a bicameral body composed of an upper chamber, the Senate, and a lower chamber, the House of Representatives.
+It is organized as a bicameral body composed of an upper chamber, the Florida Senate, and a lower chamber, the Florida House of Representatives.
+The legislature is composed of 160 state legislators, with 40 in the Senate and 120 in the House.

 Article III, Section 1 of the Florida Constitution, adopted in 1968, defines the role of the legislature and how it is to be constituted.
-The legislature is composed of 160 state legislators (120 in the House and 40 in the Senate).
 The primary purpose of the legislature is to enact new laws and amend or repeal existing laws.
-It meets in the Florida State Capitol building in Tallahassee.
+The legislature meets in the Florida State Capitol building in Tallahassee, Florida.

 History

 For much of its history, Florida's legislature was limited to men and blacks were excluded.
 During the Reconstruction era after the American Civil War, Republicans held power in the state and nationally.
 The enfranchised African Americans who voted and helped elect officeholders at the local, state, and federal levels.
 After Reconstruction ended Democrats regained power, disenfranchised blacks, and excluded them from local and state offices until the civil rights era of the 1960s.
 Florida's 19th century state officeholders are noted at African American officeholders from the end of the Civil War until before 1900.

-The 19th Amendment to the U.S. Constitution became law on August 26th, 1920 and enfranchised women voters even though Florida did no ratify the federal law for decades.
+The 19th Amendment to the U.S. Constitution became law on August 26th, 1920 and enfranchised women voters even though Florida did not ratify the federal law for decades.
 Florida ratified the amendment in 1969.
 Edna Giles Fuller began serving in the Florida House in 1929.
-Beth Johnson began serving in the Florida Senate 1963.
+Beth Johnson began serving in the Florida Senate in 1963.

 Florida Senate

 The Senate is the upper house of the state legislature.
-As of September 2025, Republicans hold the majority in the Senate with 26 seats; Democrats are in the minority with 11 seats.
-There is one independent, and two seats are vacant.
+As of August 2026, Republicans hold a two-thirds supermajority in the Senate with 26 seats; Democrats are in the minority with 12 seats.
+There is one independent, and one vacancy.

 Florida House of Representatives

 The House of Representatives is the lower house of the state legislature.
-As of September 2025, Republicans hold the majority in the House of Representatives with 86 seats, and Democrats hold 32 seats.
-Two seats are vacant.
+As of August 2026, Republicans hold a two-thirds supermajority in the House of Representatives with 82 seats, and Democrats hold 34 seats.
+Four seats are vacant.

 Terms

 Senate

-All terms were truncated again in 2016, with all 40 Senate seats up for election, due to court-ordered redistricting.
+Senators are elected for a term of four years.
+The terms are staggered so half of the body is up for election every two.
+Senators representing odd-numbered districts are elected in years which are multiples of four and those from even-numbered districts in years which are not multiples of four.
+An exception to this occurs after legislative reapportionment in which all senators go up for election and half of the body serves only a two year term to maintain the staggered pattern.
+Reapportionment usually occurs in the first session after the decennial census, but court-ordered redistricting can also trigger all senators going up for election, like what occurred in 2016.